 While state laws don’t require you to report minor property damage accidents to the police – a topic you can read more about in our article on reporting a car accident to the Oklahoma City Police Department – you can be certain your insurance policy requires you to report the crash to your insurer, no matter how insignificant the apparent damage.
 Even if you honor your promise not to contact your insurer, how can you be certain the other motorist will do the same once they go home and double-check their policy’s fine print?
-The short answer is, you can’t.
+The short answer is you can’t.

 injuries that would cause them to contact their (or your) insurer, even if they initially promised not to.
 You might be surprised at how little force it takes to inflict injuries.
-According to a peer-reviewed medical study published in European Spine Journal, a velocity change of only about six to nine miles per hour pushes the “limit of harmlessness” where whiplash damage can start to occur.
-(You can read more about whiplash, one of the most common car accident injuries, in our article on how much a neck injury is worth.)
+According to a peer-reviewed medical study published in the European Spine Journal, a velocity change of only about six to nine miles per hour pushes the “limit of harmlessness” where whiplash damage can start to occur.

-The most effective way to deal with a car accident is to notify your insurer, avoid apologizing to the other driver (which could imply fault), and contact a lawyer for assistance immediately, as we explained in our article on what to do after a car accident in Oklahoma City.
+The most effective way to deal with a car accident is to notify your insurer, avoid apologizing to the other driver (which could imply fault), and immediately contact a lawyer for assistance, as we explained in our article on what to do after a car accident in Oklahoma City.
 If you attempt to handle the matter on your own, nothing guarantees that the other driver will live up to his or her end of the bargain.
-Even if he or she acts cordial and trustworthy when you’re working out the deal, the bottom line is, you don’t know this person.
+Even if he or she acts cordial and trustworthy when you’re working out the deal, the bottom line is you don’t know this person.
 There’s no way of telling whether that check they wrote you will bounce — and if it does, what’s your next move?
-Save yourself the headache, and consult with an experienced personal injury attorney for advice on how to proceed.
+Save yourself the headache, and consult an experienced personal injury attorney for advice on how to proceed.

 How Much Auto Insurance Do You Need in Oklahoma?

-- $25,000 for injuries, per person
+- $25,000 for injuries per person

 - $50,000 for multiple injury victims